Let Us Help!

 The price quote page will show the sheet widths and lengths that are available, the types of foam you can order, and prices for each.

-Because we do our own upholstery (custom cut upholstery, or just plain old upholstery), we have become a one-stop custom cut cushion paradise.
-Our professional upholstery can make any custom cut cushion look amazing.
-Catering to your needs, we can make custom cut upholstery to fit your desires, including custom sewn upholstery foam, or just provide special upholstery foam in order for you to do your upholstery on your own.
-Upholstery here comes in a variety of options.
-You could even send us your own upholstery fabric and have us custom cut and sew it into a professional looking upholstery job.
-To send us your own fabric, see our custom sewing section.
-We offer upholstery and also run an upholstery supply store—Rostov Upholstery Supplies.
-Talk about upholstery galore!
+Because we do our upholstery in-house (custom-cut upholstery, or just plain old upholstery), we have become a one-stop custom-cut cushion paradise.
+Our professional upholstery can make any custom-cut cushion and/or cover look amazing.
+Catering to your needs, we can make custom cut upholstery to fit your desires.
+You could even send us your own upholstery fabric and have us custom cut and sew it into a professional-looking upholstery job.
+To send us your fabric, see our custom sewing section.